poppinss/macroable/README.md

 export class Route extends Macroable {}
 ```

-Now, you can add properties to the Route class from outside.
-This is usually required, when you want the consumer of your classes to be able to extend them by adding custom properties.
+Now, you can add properties to the Route class from outside-in.
+This is usually needed, when you want the consumer of your classes to be able to extend them by adding custom properties.

 ## Macros
 Getters are added to the class prototype directly.